-As at the 31st March 2024 there were no capital commitments in relation to intangible assets.
+As at the 31st March 2024 there were capital commitments in relation to intangible assets totalling £1.857m relating to the new Control Project.

 Note 16.
 Assets Held for Sale

 For assets to be included under this category they must meet the following criteria: